FAQs for the Sweet v. McMahon Settlement

 There are two types of FFEL(P) loans: some are held by the government, and some are held by private bank lenders.
 Loans held by private bank lenders are known as “commercially held FFELs.”

-If your FFEL or FFELP loans are commercially held and you made payments on those loans, then you will not be entitled to a refund of those payments.
+If your FFEL or FFELP loans were commercially held and you made payments on those loans, then you will NOT be entitled to a refund of those payments.
 Although both are considered “federal loans” because they were authorized by federal law, payments that you made on commercially held FFEL or FFELP loans were made to bank lenders, not to the Department of Education.
 For that reason, such payments will not be included in any refund you receive under the Sweet settlement, because the Department of Education does not have the legal authority to refund payments made to commercial lenders.
-However, if you consolidated your FFEL or FFELP loans into Direct Loans, then any payments made on the Direct Loans, will be eligible for a refund.
+However, if you consolidated your FFEL or FFELP loans into Direct Consolidation Loans, then any payments you made on the Direct Consolidation Loans will be eligible for a refund.

 -